YunRuiHuang/ICSI499Project/database/readme.md

   - method = PUT

-    summary: update the user information to database, return to user profile
+    summary: update the user information to database, return success or err

     description: This method require user login first.
-And the *body* including all the user information other than **password**, the cookie id and timestamp also require.
+And the *body* including all the user information, the password and user id is use to find the correct user, which should not be edit.